England to face Scotland in Women's Nations League

 Where teams finish in the Nations League will help decide which league they will be in for the 2025 European Championship and the 2027 World Cup qualifiers.

-The Euro 2025 qualifiers, which begin in spring 2024, will also determine the leagues for the following Nations League campaign.
+The Euro 2025 qualifiers, which begin in spring 2024, will also determine the groupings for the following Nations League campaign.

 Every four years the Nations League finals will also determine which three European sides qualify for the Olympics.

-For 2024, Olympic hosts France will be joined by the two Nations League finalists - or third-placed team if France reach the final.
+For 2024, Olympic hosts France will be joined by the two Nations League finalists - or the third-placed team if France reach the final.

+England beat Scotland 2-1 in their most recent meeting, at the 2019 World Cup in France.

+The Nations League draw means England's Dutch manager Sarina Wiegman will face her native country for a second time, having led the Lionesses to a 5-1 friendly win last June.

 Comments